 - Fresh mint leaves, for garnish

-- In your blended, put the mango pulp, yogurt, milk, honey (or sugar), and, if using, cardamom.
+- In your blender, put the mango pulp, yogurt, milk, honey (or sugar), and, if using, cardamom.
 Blend until smooth and creamy.

 - Pour into serving glasses and serve.
 If you wish, garnish with fresh mint leaves.